Foshan Metro Information

 Running around chasing people and causing trouble is prohibited.
 Be careful not to climb over fences, locomotives etc. Cleanliness is given priority and a number of acts such as spitting, urinating etc should not take place anywhere within the metro network.

-For a more detailed guide to the rules and tips to be followed while riding the metro, you can visit the official website at: http://www.fmetro.net/Item/59.aspx
+For a more detailed guide to the rules and tips to be followed while riding the metro, you can visit the official website.

 Foshan Metro Lines

-Currently the one line under operation is the Guangfo line – Line 1 was opened to public in 2010 and the length of the line is 20.4km, serving 14 stations.
-The line operates between Kuiqi Lu and Yangang.
-The extension of this line from Yangang towards Lijiao will open in 2016.
-When the extension work will be completed, the route will be 32.2km long, serving 21 stations out of which 10 stations will be located in Guangzhou.
+The only line currently in operation is the Guangfo Line – Line 1 was opened to the public in 2010 and is 20.4km long with 14 stations.
+The line runs between Kuiqi Lu and Yangang.
+The extension of this line from Yangang to Lijiao will open in 2016.
+When the extension is completed, the line will be 32.2 km long and serve 21 stations, 10 of which will be in Guangzhou.

 Years | Line | Terminals | Length (km) | Stations | Status | |||